 - Title VI of the Civil Rights Act of 1964: Title VI prohibits discrimination on the basis of race, color, national origin, sex, and religion by state and local law enforcement agencies that receive financial assistance from the Department of Justice.

 - Title II of the Americans with Disabilities Act of 1990: Prohibits discrimination on the basis of disability in all state and local government programs, services, and activities regardless of whether they receive DOJ financial assistance.

 - Section 504 of the Rehabilitation Act of 1973: Prohibits discrimination in programs and activities conducted by federal agencies, including law enforcement agencies.

 State and local laws that protect against police misconduct in New York and New York City include:

-- Appeal of Section 50 of New York Civil Rights Law: Prior to the appeal of Section 50, the disclosure of police officer personnel records without either the express, written consent of the police officer or a court order was prevented.
+- Appeal of Section 50 of New York Civil Rights Law: Prior to the appeal of Section 50, this law prevented the disclosure of police officer personnel records without either the express, written consent of the police officer or court order.
 Now, these records are available.